 The Council provided notice and sought public comment on each of these rulemakings before issuing the final rules described below.
 As Chairperson of the Council, the Treasury Secretary is also required to coordinate two other major rulemakings under the Dodd-Frank Act, the joint rulemaking on credit risk retention for asset-backed securities and the issuance of final regulations implementing the Volcker Rule.

 Section 113 of the Dodd-Frank Wall Street Reform and Consumer Protection Act authorizes the Council to determine that a nonbank financial company shall be supervised by the Board of Governors of the Federal Reserve System and shall be subject to prudential standards, in accordance with Title I of the Dodd-Frank Act, if the Council determines that material financial distress at the nonbank financial company, or the nature, scope, size, scale, concentration, interconnectedness, or mix of the activities of the nonbank financial company, could pose a threat to the financial stability of the United States.
-This final rule and the interpretive guidance included as an appendix describe the manner in which the Council intends to apply the statutory standards and considerations, and the processes and procedures that the Council intends to follow, in making determinations under section 113 of the Dodd-Frank Act.
-More information about the nonbank financial company designation process is available here.
+This interpretive guidance describes the process the Financial Stability Oversight Council intends to undertake in determining whether to subject a nonbank financial company to prudential standards and supervision by the Board of Governors of the Federal Reserve System under section 113 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 On November 16, 2017, the FSOC adopted a final rule making revisions to the FSOC’s regulations under the Freedom of Information Act as required by the FOIA Improvement Act of 2016.